cockroachdb/docs/src/current/cockroachcloud/export-logs-advanced.md

     Run the command periodically until the command returns a status of `ENABLED`, at which point the configuration across all nodes is complete, and logs will begin appearing in CloudWatch under the log group you created in step 1.
 Since the configuration is applied to cluster nodes in a rolling fashion, you may see some logs appear even before the `GET` command returns an `ENABLED` status.

-1. Once log export has been enabled, you can access logs from your CockroachDB {{ site.data.products.advanced }} cluster directly in [AWS CloudWatch](https://console.aws.amazon.com/cloudwatch/home).
+1. Once log export has been enabled, you can access logs from your CockroachDB {{ site.data.products.advanced }} cluster directly in [Amazon CloudWatch](https://console.aws.amazon.com/cloudwatch/home).

 </section>